aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 Advantages of this solution:

 1. Minimal development effort on our side.
+2. Compared to runtime analysis, allows listing of all deprecated API usages in the code base, not the just ones that happen to be executed during a particular run.

 Disadvantages of this solution:

 1. Just deprecated warnings in the IDE can be missed by developers (especially as more APIs get deprecated).
-2. The experience with TypeScript properties is currently pretty bad (the property is struck through when selecting it, but not after that!).
+2. TypeScript currently does not properly detect deprecation of properties in object literals, and deprecation of properties (props) is very important for our project.
+   Even though it will properly detect them while autocompleting, and there is an issue about it on the TypeScript bug tracker, we cannot rely on them fixing this in a reasonable time frame.
-3. There is nothing out of the box for this in Python (we would have to write our own decorator).
+3. There is nothing out of the box for this in Python (we would have to change JSII and write our own decorator which would have the same disadvantages as the TypeScript decorators solution).

 #### 4. Parse the customer's code